 - Color: a reddish-brown body with a light brown center and outer edges of a yellowish hue.

 - Unique characteristics: Both the male and female have wings, but they glide rather than fly.

 - Feeds on: The American cockroach primarily feeds on decaying organic matter and sweets but, as a scavenger, it will eat just about anything, including paper, hair, cloth and dead insects.

 - Found in: dark, moist sites, such as basement, bathrooms, kitchens, drains, sewers

-- Habits and Behavior: The American cockroach is found both indoors and outside, and will infest structures by coming in from outdoors, particularly after a heavy rain or in search of food and water; being carried in with packages or belongings, or tunneling in through sewer lines (see Fun Facts below).
+- Habits and behavior: The American cockroach is found both indoors and outside, and will infest structures by coming in from outdoors, particularly after heavy rain or in search of food and water; being carried in with packages or belongings, or tunneling in through sewer lines.

-In general, cockroaches can be controlled through a combination of sanitation and traps, baits and/or chemicals.
+In general, cockroaches can be controlled through a combination of sanitation and traps, baits and chemicals.
 However, because every cockroach species vary, so too will its control.
-For specific information and tips on cockroach prevention and control, see the article: Cockroach Control.